andikleen/ftracer/README.md

 A common use case is to keep the tracer running, but dump when something odd happens (like an assertation failure)

-The trace buffer size per thread is hard coded, but changed be changed in the tracer source code.
-Default max is 32k.
+The trace buffer size per thread is hard coded, but can be changed in the Makefile and rebuilding ftracer.o.
+The default is 32k

 Limits: